Why Does Life Stage Nutrition Matter?

 GROWTH ISSUES

 As pets grow, their bodies rely on the right balance of nutrients to develop properly.
-An unbalanced diet can affect bone growth, muscle development, and overall organ function.
-In some cases (especially in large breed dogs) this can greatly impact mobility later in life
+An unbalanced diet can affect bone growth, muscle development, and overall organ function (especially in large breed dogs)

 WEIGHT GAIN

-Feeding excess calories or an unbalanced diet can gradually lead to weight gain and obesity.
-Over time, this increases the risk of conditions like diabetes, joint strain, and cardiovascular stress, all of which can significantly impact a pet’s long-term health and comfort
+Extra calories or an unbalanced diet can lead to gradual weight gain and obesity.
+This increases the risk of conditions like diabetes, joint strain, and cardiovascular stress, which can impact long-term health and comfort

 MUSCLE LOSS